Pandya dynasty: Religion

+Early Pandya rulers are traditionally associated with patronage of Jainism.
+In literary and inscriptional records, several Pandya kings are described as having supported Jain monks and institutions.
+According to tradition, a Pandya ruler known as Koon Pandya was later converted to Shivism.
+Based on such accounts, historians believe that the early Pandyas were originally adherents of Jainism and only later converted to Saivism and lending royal support to the Bhakti movement.

 The Pandya period (c.
-13th century CE) was characterised by a temple-centered elite form of Hinduism, a popular bhakti religion and an even more widespread local forms of Hinduism.
-The distinctions between the three were not clearly differentiated.
-The worship of the gods Vishnu and Shiva was generally supported by the elite.
+13th century CE) was characterised by several elite forms of Hinduism, a popular bhakti religion and an even more widespread local form of Hinduism.
+The distinctions between the three were not differentiated.
+The worship of the gods Vishnu and Shiva was generally supported by the elite and Shiva was generally later supported by the elite.
 The bhakti movement emphasized the mutual intense emotional attachment between the god and the devotee.

-The Pandya country was home to a number of renowned temples including Meenakshi Temple in Madurai.
+The Pandya country was home to several renowned temples including the Meenakshi Temple in Madurai.
 As some of the largest employers and landowners of the Pandya country, the temples played an important part in the Tamil economy and society.
 They generally also served as banks, schools, dispensaries, and poorhouses (thus performing valuable social functions).
 The large walled temple complexes of the Pandya country also contained several administrative offices and bazaars.

-It is known that the early Pandya rulers followed Jainism while at some point they converted to Hinduism.
-They supported the Bhakti movement from both Saivism and Vaishnavism of Hinduism.